The Italian subjunctive

 Qualunque and qualsiasi are synonyms so they’re interchangeable.

-These words can be used as adjectives (words describing other words):
+These words can be used as adjectives or words for describing other words:

 Qualunque vestito tu scelga ti starà bene.